Willie169/Android-Non-Root/README.md

 ### SFTP Server Mound on Material Files

-#### Install Material Files

-You can install **Material Files** from Google Play: <https://play.google.com/store/apps/details?id=me.zhanghai.android.files> or F-Droid: <https://f-droid.org/packages/me.zhanghai.android.files/>.

 #### Introduction of SFTP

 SFTP, or Secure File Transfer Protocol, is a secure network protocol used for transferring files over a secure connection.
 It is an extension of the SSH (Secure Shell) protocol, which means it provides the same level of security and encryption that SSH offers.
 Here are some key points about SFTP:

-1. Security: SFTP encrypts both commands and data.
+* Security: SFTP encrypts both commands and data.
 This makes it more secure than traditional FTP (File Transfer Protocol).
-2. Authentication: SFTP supports various password-based and key-based authentication.
+* Authentication: SFTP supports various password-based and key-based authentication.
-3. File Management: SFTP allows for various file management operations, such as listing files, changing directories, and deleting files.
+* File Management: SFTP allows for various file management operations, such as listing files, changing directories, and deleting files.
-4. Port: SFTP typically operates over the same port used by SSH.
+* Port: SFTP typically operates over the same port used by SSH.
-5. Cross-Platform: SFTP is supported on various platforms, making it a versatile option for file transfers across different systems.
+* Cross-Platform: SFTP is supported on various platforms, making it a versatile option for file transfers across different systems.

+#### Install Material Files

+You can install **Material Files** from **Google Play**: <https://play.google.com/store/apps/details?id=me.zhanghai.android.files> or **F-Droid**: <https://f-droid.org/packages/me.zhanghai.android.files>.

 #### Mount SFTP Server